Good News at FBC Read through the Bible

 Come take a look at the first chapters of Exodus and see how God builds a nation; from the birth of Moses, childhood in a palace, the burning bush, to the final departure from Egypt.
 See what lessons can be learned from all this for us today.
 We'll also see how Jesus' death is foreshadowed in the last plague and other places and ways that he shows up.
 We can learn what God deems important then and now.

-Sermon Schedule for March
+Sermon Schedule for April